waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis #1:** Hypothesis #1: My notepad entry for `cleared_boulder_barrier` traversal is incorrect.
 It may be possible to move from a `ground` tile onto a `cleared_boulder_barrier` tile.
 This would explain why my pathfinder is failing.
 (Status: Untested, test aborted by map change).

 # V. Victory Road 3F - Puzzle & Navigation Log
-## A. puzzle_strategist_agent Conclusion
-- **Status:** Complete.
-- **Conclusion:** The agent determined the main boulder puzzle is logically unsolvable from the eastern side of the map, as the switch is located west of an impassable barrier.
-This suggests an alternate route or solution is required.

-## B. gem_pathfinder_v2 Debugging & Puzzle Re-evaluation
 - **Status:** COMPLETE.
-- **Issue:** The tool repeatedly failed to find a path to the warp at (27, 9).
+- **Issue:** The `gem_pathfinder_v2` tool repeatedly failed to find a path to the warp at (27, 9).
 This was initially mistaken for a bug in the A* algorithm.
 - **Resolution:** The tool was working correctly.
-It was correctly identifying that the path was blocked by the boulder at (21, 9), which I had inadvertently moved into the main corridor.
+The path was blocked by the boulder at (21, 9), which I had inadvertently moved into the main corridor while experimenting.
+The A* algorithm itself *did* have a minor bug (premature closed_set check) which has been fixed, but the primary failure was user error.
 - **New Strategy:** The immediate priority is to clear the path by moving the boulder at (21, 9) north.
-This will allow access to the western part of the map, the unvisited warp, and a renewed attempt at the boulder puzzle.
+This will allow access to the western part of the map, the unvisited warp, and a renewed attempt at the boulder puzzle if necessary.